jaak-peterson/autoware_mini_practice/practice_8/README.md

 ## 1. Preparation - create chained workspace

-If we have sourced `autoware_mini_ws` workspace in the terminal and then build another workspace (in our case `autoware_mini_practice`) we will get [chained workspace](https://wiki.ros.org/catkin/Tutorials/workspace_overlaying#Chaining_catkin_workspaces).
+If `autoware_mini_ws` workspace is sourced in the terminal, then building another workspace (in our case `autoware_mini_practice`) will include references to already sourced workspace to a workspace just built and we will get a [chained workspace](https://wiki.ros.org/catkin/Tutorials/workspace_overlaying#Chaining_catkin_workspaces).
 It means that we can use both workspaces at the same time.
 That is what we are going to do in this step.

 #### Instructions
 1. Check if `autoware_mini_ws` worksapce is sourced
-* `echo $CMAKE_PREFIX_PATH` - prints out the value for standard linux environment variable that holds sourced worksspace directories
+    * `echo $CMAKE_PREFIX_PATH` - prints out the value for standard linux environment variable that holds sourced workspace directories
     * `echo $ROS_PACKAGE_PATH` - prints out all the sourced folders for ROS packages
     * Use either one and determine if the `autoware_mini_ws` is sourced
 2. If it is not sourced run `source ~/autoware_mini_ws/devel/setup.bash`
 3. Go to `autoware_mini_practice` workspace folder and clean, build and source it